Creating custom themes

 },

-A theme is represented by an object that has token types as keys.
-Each token type contains a dictionary of token objects with their values.
+A theme is an object where token types are the keys.
+Each token type contains a dictionary of token names with their values.

 module.exports = {